killianmuldoon/doca-platform/docs/testing/ci-setup.md

 2) e2e runner
   - A shell runner that runs end-to-end jobs that require spinning up a Kubernetes cluster.
+  - home directory `/gitlab-runner` at root of host
+  - user gitlab-runner with qemu, kvm and docker groups
   - Dependencies:
     - Docker
     - Kubectl